 #6 – Resource allocation

-Add a short description of the resources what we're involved in the testing process, the description should include the following details:
+Add a short description of the resources that we're involved in the testing process; the description should include the following details:

 Name and Title

 Area of responsibility.